3-Day Coastal Winery & Vineyard Getaway

 From there, head into Wilmington and Noni Bacca Winery.
 Choose from nearly 70 different international wines, including Italian-style reds, premium whites, thirst-quenching fruit wines and decadent dessert wines.

-If all of the tastings have created an appetite, you’ll love Le Catalan on the Riverwalk in downtown Wilmington.
-Featuring a French café menu and sumptuous French wines, Le Catalan makes for a sophisticated winery tour lunch.
+If all of the tastings have created an appetite, you’ll love Stalk & Vine on the Riverwalk in downtown Wilmington.
+Featuring nearly 40 wines by the bottle, plus plenty of beer, cocktails, shareable snacks and large plates, Stalk & Vine makes for a classy, crafty and casual lunch.

 From there, follow along the coast to Ocean Isle Beach and Silver Coast Winery.
 Situated by lush woods and only 15 minutes from the beach, Silver Coast Winery offers tours of its production facility, wine tastings of traditional European-styled wines, a gift shop and an eclectic art gallery featuring local artisans.
 If you want to spend more time in Ocean Isle Beach, make plans to visit Jinks Creek Waterfront Grille, where the outdoor dining options feature a spacious patio, tiki bar and gazebo, all with amazing views.